jyuenger/Tierwriter/README.md

 ## Editing the Keymap

 1. If you've flashed the board with the VIAL firmware, just plug the board in, launch VIAL, and it should immediately be recognized and display a live keymap of the current layout.
 The default layout is barebones, but you can use VIAL to add additional layers, and change any key's behavior on the fly.
+2. For QMK, you'll need to modify keymap.c and recompile the firmware.

 ## Attaching the Optional Base and Rear Wall